Social bookmarking: Education

 Social bookmarking tools are an emerging educational technology that has been drawing more of educators' attention over the last several years.
 This technology offers knowledge sharing solutions and a social platform for interactions and discussions.
 These tools enable users to collaboratively underline, highlight, and annotate an electronic text, in addition to providing a mechanism to write additional comments on the margins of the electronic document.
 For example, Delicious could be used in a course to provide an inexpensive answer to the question of rising course materials costs.
-RISAL (Repository of Interactive Social Assets for Learning) is another social bookmarking system used for supporting teaching and learning at the university level.
+RISAL (Repository of Intean organization's users to manage and share bookmarks on the web and supporting teaching and learning at the university level.

-Social bookmarking tools have several purposes in an academic setting including: organizing and categorizing web pages for efficient retrieval; keeping tagged pages accessible from any networked computer; sharing needed or desired resources with other users; accessing tagged pages with RSS feeds, cell phones and PDAs for increased mobility; allowing librarians and instructors the capability to follow students' progress; and giving students another way to collaborate with each other and make collective discoveries.
+Social bookmarking tools have several purposes in an academic setting including: organizing and categorizing web pages for efficient retrieval; keeping tagged pages accessible from any networked computer; sharing needed or desired resources with other users; accessing tagged pages with RSS feeds, cell phones and PDAs for increased mobilan organization's users to tag, manage and share bookmarks on the web and giving students another way to collaborate with each other and make collective discoveries.

 One requirement unique to education is that resources often have one URL that describes the resource, with another for the actual learning content.
 XtLearn.net allows bookmarking of both in one step, the relevant URL being delivered to either tutors or learners, depending on the delivery context.
 It also demonstrates integration with traditional learning content repositories, such as Jorum, NLN, Intute and TES.